WDI-SEA/project-2-pitches/README.md

 - *An Express server utilizing EJS/EJS layouts for UI design and styling.*
 - *Interaction with and inclusion of at least one API.*

+---

 <img alt="records" src="records.png">

 # Music Time Machine

+Particularly fond of the music scene from 2009?
+Or 1987?
+Revisit an entire past year of music for your favorite genre.

 ## Tech stack